Chinese Patterns — Ultimate Introduction to Origin, History, Meaning, Culture, and Utilization.

 A mythical bird named Xuanniao was worshiped as the ancestor of a clan, whose descendants built the Shang Dynasty (1600 BC — 1046 BC).

-Therefore, this mythical bird that later evolved as Phenix, was the totem of the Shang Empire.
+Therefore, this mythical bird, in some versions later evolved as Fenghuang or Phoenix, was the totem of the Shang Empire.

 Phoenix Shape Gold Decoration of the Ming Dynasty (1368 — 1644) — Nanjing Museum